MicrosoftDocs/well-architected/well-architected/saas/governance.md

 ---
-title: Governance for SaaS workloads on Azure
+title: Governance for SaaS Workloads on Azure
 description: Learn about the governance to reduce risks, ensures compliance, and supports your organization's business objectives.
 author: joshuawaddell
 ms.author: jowaddel